 Given the expected differential effects of covariates on adult and juvenile densities, we developed separate models for both responses using all three spatiotemporal modeling approaches.
 Our secondary objective was to better understand the spatiotemporal distribution of coho salmon densities in the future could inform future abundances indices under novel and unbalanced survey designs.
-Such analysis is valuable for identifying high and low-risk areas, where densities are anticipated to shift.
+Such analyses are valuable for identifying high and low-risk areas, where densities are anticipated to shift.

 Methods